christophermayfield/thesisprogress/dailythoughts.md

 Not eating fast food has been rewarding.
 The last two days have consisted of just eating salads and whatever.
 I am subbing at Chino Adult School.
 I am going to try to get some work done.
 We will see what happens.
 I am currently working on my thesis code.
 I have been scared to finish it for some reason.
 I have learned that fear is just an emotion that gets in the way of thinking and being your best.
 I want to be the absolute best that I can be.
 Using my knowledge of building habits and stuff, I want to be better at life and be a better person.

 I never realized how much I enjoy peace and quiet in the home.
 I love going to Arenas and Going to parties and loud don't get me wrong, but my favorite thing is going home and having peace and quiet in the house.
 I find it interesting that it's how i enjoy things.
 There is definitely a sense of satisfaction with getting some work done that is meaningful.

+#March 1st 2019

+First day of March.
+I am excited for this month.
+I am going to lose a lot of weight and make progress toward my goals.
+I feel a lot thinner and I think that I am going to continue down this path.